The Importance of KYC Remediation and Why You Should Be Doing It

 KYC (Know Your Customer) helps to identify customers across multiple institutions in order to minimize fraud.
 It also provides a higher level of protection for both companies and consumers from fraudulent transactions.
 Why should it be done routinely?

-To collect the information you need a CRM which is to your systems and will allow the project to be completed in a timely manner.
+To collect the information you need a CRM which is in your systems.

 Digital forms to record client data and enforce a digital KYC process.
 This tool will help you to reach client data

-Digital signature to let your client documentation be signed.
+Digital signature to let your client sign documentation.

 A customer data file to store identification documents and offer digital self-service solutions with the client portal.
 This tool combined will facilitate customer remediation as they will support compliance efforts to collect all data.